 UIUC has adopted largely meaningless policy statements on zero waste, recycled content of office paper, and environmentally-certified cleaning products and computers.
 Purchasing practices – from decentralized orders via the iBUY system to campus-wide contracts -- do not apply environmental standards; do not select vendors helping to reduce the UIUC’s environmental footprint; and do not foster accountability by campus units or provide incentives for them to promote sustainability.
 Purchasing staff is not engaged in improving their environmental performance or measuring their progress toward zero waste.

-Some campus solicitations note the UIUC’s sustainability goal and ask for information on vendors’ environmental programs.
+Some campus solicitations note UIUC’s sustainability goal and ask for information on vendors’ environmental programs.
 However, this concern appears to have little or no weight in purchasing decisions.
 For example, over 70% of purchased reams of paper have no recycled content; also, the campus has made little progress in reducing consumption of office paper.
 UIUC does not measure its purchases of environmentally-preferred cleaning or computer products.

 I. iCAP Targets and Strategies on Purchasing, Waste and Recycling